minio/kes-docs/content/tutorials/systemd.md

 ---
-title: SystemD
+title: systemd
 date: 2023-02-08
+lastmod: :git
 draft: false
+tableOfContents: true
 ---

-The SystemD section shows how to create a systemd service for KES on Linux systems.
+This tutorial explains how to create a `systemd` service for KES on Linux systems.

-### 1. Install
+## Install

-First, [download](https://github.com/minio/kes/releases/latest) the binary for your architecture and OS.
+[Download](https://github.com/minio/kes/releases/latest) the latest KES binary for your architecture and OS.

-For example on `linux/amd64` you can run:
+For example on `linux/amd64`, run:

 ```sh
 curl -X GET 'https://github.com/minio/kes/releases/latest/download/kes-linux-amd64' --output kes-linux-amd64
 ```

 ```sh
 sudo install kes-linux-amd64  /usr/local/bin/kes
 ```

-### 2. Create User/Group
+## Create User/Group

-Once the binary is installed, you can create a new unix user and group for KES:
+Create a new unix user and group for KES:

 ```sh
 useradd kes -s /sbin/nologin
 ```

+{{< admonition type="note">}}
-> If you choose a different user and group name than `kes`, please make sure to update
+If you choose a different user and group name than `kes`, update the `kes.service` file.
-> your `kes.service` file.
-> The `kes` user needs to have read access for the `/etc/kes/` directory.
+The `kes` user needs to have read access for the `/etc/kes/` directory.
+{{< /admonition >}}

-### 3. Configuration
+## Configuration

-Next, you need to provide the KES server configuration under `/etc/kes/config.yml`.
+Update the KES server configuration under `/etc/kes/config.yml`.

-If you haven't created your KES server configuration file you can refer to:
+To create a new KES server configuration file, see:
- - [Our guides](https://github.com/minio/kes/wiki#guides) to setup KES together with a supported KMS.
+- [Config file guide]({{< relref "configuration/#config-file" >}}) to setup KES together with a supported KMS.
- - [Our documentation](https://github.com/minio/kes/wiki/Configuration) for more information about KES server configuration.
- - [Our annotated example](https://github.com/minio/kes/blob/master/server-config.yaml) for additional examples and documentation.
+- [Annotated example](https://github.com/minio/kes/blob/master/server-config.yaml) for additional examples and documentation.

 The following example is the configuration file from our [FileSystem Guide](https://github.com/minio/kes/wiki/Filesystem-Keystore):

 ```yml
 address: 0.0.0.0:7373
 admin: